marcvanandel/shiprec-home/CONTRIBUTING.md

-# The ShipRec Contribution Guide
+# The ShipReg Contribution Guide

-The ShipRec project aims to start and support the development of a Ship Registry (a.k.a.
-'Recording' hence the name ;-) in The Netherlands.
+The ShipReg project aims to start and support the development of a Ship Registry in The Netherlands.
 This is started as an (semi-)open innovation of the Emerging Technology Center Team of Kadaster, the Dutch Land Administration Office.

 Thus we appreciate your input, enjoy feedback and welcome improvements to this project and are very open to collaboration.
 Therefore we love issues and pull requests from everyone.